alocken/Project-1---SQL/starting_with_questions.md

 Answer:

+*The top-selling product from each city/country has been determined and presented in the first two data tables below.
+Additionally, top selling product by ordered quantity to determine highest selling country has also been completed as an additional step and those findings are presented in the final two data table below.*

 Patterns worth noting in the products sold:
 1) Significant representation of Google and YouTube products in the top rank for many cities
 2) Significant representation of YoutTibe products in the top rank for many countries